Kevin Gamble: Collegiate career

 Following high school, Gamble enrolled at Lincoln College in Illinois, where he played for two seasons under head coach Alan Pickering.
 After two seasons at Lincoln, Gamble transferred to the University of Iowa.
 He was part of a 1985 recruiting class which included B. J. Armstrong, Roy Marble, Les Jepsen and Ed Horton.
 All five recruits went on to play in the National Basketball Association.
 Horton and Gamble played together at Lanphier High School.

 Under coach George Raveling Gamble played off the bench in his first season at Iowa.
 After the season, Raveling left Iowa for the University of Southern California.
 On April 7, 1986, Iowa named Tom Davis as its new head coach.
-Davis’ arrival reversed Gamble's fortunes, as he became a starter for Iowa in his senior season, and the team began the season with 17 straight wins to earn the #1 ranking in the AP Poll.
+Davis’ arrival reversed Gamble's fortunes, as he became a starter for Iowa in his senior season, and the team began the season with 18 straight wins to earn the #1 ranking in the AP Poll.
 In the Sweet Sixteen of the 1987 NCAA Division I men's basketball tournament, Gamble hit the winning shot against the University of Oklahoma to send the Hawkeyes to the Elite Eight, where they faced the University of Nevada, Las Vegas.
-Against UNLV, Gamble attempted a 3-pointer as time expired, but the shot bounced off the rim, ending what was arguably Tom Davis's most successful season at Iowa.
-Iowa finished with a 30–5 record.
+Against UNLV, Gamble attempted a 3-pointer as time expired, but the shot bounced off the rim, ending what was Tom Davis's most successful season at Iowa.
+Iowa finished with a 30–5 record and a 14-4 mark in the Big Ten Conference.